Head back to school in style with these great laptop bags

 Converts to tote: Solo Parker Hybrid Tote

 This fashionable bag is a hybrid between a backpack and a tote bag.
 It has a fully padded compartment that holds up to a 15-inch MacBook Pro, plus lots of interior compartments and feet on the bottom for extra protection.
-This will be my daughter's bag for graduate school, since she will want something more professional-looking when she does her clinical work.
+This is my daughter's bag for graduate school since she will want something more professional-looking when she does her clinical work.

 Bigger bag for women: Osprey Packs Nova Women's Laptop Backpack